zishun/cuSolverRf-batch/README.md

-# Batched Refactorization in cuSolver
+# Batched Refactorization in cuSOLVER

 :exclamation: This software contains source code provided by NVIDIA Corporation.

-Only some partially completed code snippets can be found in the documentation of cuSolver (CUDA 10.1) that are related to [batched refactorization](https://docs.nvidia.com/cuda/archive/10.1/cusolver/index.html#cuSolverRFbatch-example1).
+Only some partially completed code snippets can be found in the documentation of cuSOLVER (as of CUDA 10.1) that are related to [batched refactorization](https://docs.nvidia.com/cuda/archive/10.1/cusolver/index.html#cuSolverRFbatch-example1).
 In this repository, a complete example is provided to demonstrate the usage of related functions including ```cusolverRfBatchSetupHost```,
 ```cusolverRfBatchAnalyze```,
 ```cusolverRfBatchResetValues```,